discordjs/guide/guide/command-handling/adding-features.md

 This is the amount (in seconds) that the user will have to wait before being able to properly use that command again.
 You'll be using Collections again to store what you need.

-In your main file, add in this line (preferably somewhere above your ready event):
+In your main file, add in this line (preferably somewhere above your `ready` event):

 ```js
 const cooldowns = new Discord.Collection();
 ```

-Again in your main file, directly above the try/catch, add in the following:
+Again in your main file, directly above the `try/catch`, add in the following:

 ```js
 if (!cooldowns.has(command.name)) {